Keep checking for updates

-With so much uncertainty created by the pandemic, and recognising that our members each enjoy some activities more than others we've been very clear since reopening our venues about the terms on which membership is available.
-Existing members have been presented with the opportunity to reactivate their membership based on the activities available at the time (not those available before the pandemic) representing good value for money to them as an individual.
-Memberships purchased since we reopened have only listed the many activities presently included.
+Since reopening existing members have been presented with the opportunity to reactivate their membership based on the activities available at the time (not those available before the pandemic).
+Just like new members, everyone must decide whether this represents good value for money to them as an individual.
 For this reason, we won’t refund membership fees in part or in full if we can’t reinstate additional programmes or activities that my have been included in membership before venues closed in March 2020.